foxglove/rosbag2-web/README.md

 ## Introduction

 `rosbag2-web` enables web browsers to read the contents of ROS 2 SQLite files.
-It is currently being used in the [Foxglove Studio app](https://studio.foxglove.dev) to support reading data in this legacy file format.
+It is used by [Foxglove](https://foxglove.dev) to support reading data in this legacy file format.
 This SQLite format has been superseded by [MCAP](https://mcap.dev).

 ## License